OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 kubectl create -f ./compute-resources.yaml --namespace=myspace
 ```

+For more information on configuring resource quotas, refer to the Kubernetes documentation at <https://kubernetes.io/docs/concepts/policy/resource-quotas/>.

 ### Use Kubernetes network policies to control traffic between pods and clusters

 Running different applications on the same Kubernetes cluster creates a risk of one compromised application attacking a neighboring application.
 Network segmentation is important to ensure that containers can communicate only with those they are supposed to.